Nighmared/theweek/tools/README.md

 - run `python fromCSV.py` and a new JSON file will be created in the tools directory
 - Suggest changes by opening a pull request on the repository which replaces `src/topics.json` with the newly generated file

+### Direct Download

+Optionally one can create a file `config.ini` in the tools directory (the format is given in `config.example.ini`) and the `fromCSV` script will automatically download the csv from a given google sheets file